Lenka-12/STM32F4-BareMetal/README.md

 3. **Make**
    - **Windows**:
-     - Download the Windows binary distribution of Make from https://gnuwin32.sourceforge.net/packages/make.htm.
+     - Download the Windows binary distribution of [Make](https://gnuwin32.sourceforge.net/packages/make.htm) or use choco.
      - Install Make by running the installer.
      - Add the Make `bin` directory to the system's `PATH` environment variable.
    - **Linux (Ubuntu)**: